DavyJonesLocker/ruby-easy_auth-oauth2/README.md

 Stable branches are created based upon each minor version.
 Please make pull requests to specific branches rather than master.

 Please make sure you include tests!
+To run the tests, you will need to create the `easy_auth_oauth2_test` postgres database.

 Unles Rails drops support for Ruby 1.8.7 we will continue to use the hash-rocket syntax.
 Please respect this.